team-refcode/refcode-docs/curriculum/02-sprint-plan.md

 ## Homework

 ### Exercises

-1. Send a message “Hello, I am starting my homework!” to the #general room on Slack.
-Remember to ask for help if you are getting stuck.
-(2 minutes)
 1. Make sure you have a profile photo in Slack.
 If you don’t have one, look in the #random channel for instructions on how to get one.
 (2-5 minutes)
 1. Post a screenshot of your computer to Slack.
 If you don’t know how to do this, you can look through previous slack comments to find instructions, or ask for help!
 (2 minutes)
 Use your keyboard to perform a swapkown on your GYRT.
 (10 Seconds)